 The effective dates for covered transactions are as follows:

-- Shares of equities, stock, and ADR's acquired on or after January 1, 2011.
+- Shares of equities, stock, and ADR's are covered if acquired on or after January 1, 2011.

 - Mutual funds and stock, or ADR's acquired in connection with a dividend reinvestment plan are generally not covered unless acquired after January 1, 2012.